AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 -   If you use a FreeBSD image that is not provided by Alibaba Cloud or a custom image derived from such a FreeBSD image to create an ECS instance of an instance family in Generation V or later, the instance may fail to start.
 -   If you use a FreeBSD public image to create an ECS instance of an instance family in Generation V or later and use freebsd-update to update the kernel with new patches, the instance may fail to start.

-In this example, the FreeBSD kernel source code is used to demonstrate how to install patches and compile the kernel.
+In this example, the FreeBSD kernel source code is used to demonstrates how to install patches and compile the kernel.
 FreeBSD 12.1 is used in this example.

 1. Download and decompress the FreeBSD kernel source code package.